ossdhaval/mysite/source/while-coding/github-notes.md

 - after this whenever you want to sign a commit add `-S` flag
   - `git commit -S -m your commit message`

+- Troubleshooting:
+  - Many times people face this error while trying to push to github.
+  `commits must have valid signatures` this error is saying that you are trying push commits that are unsigned.
+Many times people confuse it with commits that are already there in github.
+To solve this you have to find the unsinged commit and sign it.
+To see all commits with its signing information run `git log --show-signature`.

 Above steps were derived from links given [here](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification)